thaneshp/blog/_posts/2021-02-16-Deploying-Your-Jekyll-Site-On-AWS.md

 # Contact

-You can find me on any of the following places!
+You can find me at any of the following places!
 - Website: [https://thanesh.io/]()
 - Email: [thanesh.pannirselvam@gmail.com]()
 - LinkedIn: [linkedin.com/in/thanesh-pannirselvam](https://linkedin.com/in/thanesh-pannirselvam)